camicri/cube-get/docs/setup-linux.md

 Click `Open` to load the project.

-Cube now loads your project.
-On this stage, Cube is now reading your project's repositories to check for all available, installed and needs to be updated packages.
+Cube will now be reading your project's repositories to check for all available, installed and needs to be updated packages.

 ![](_media/img08.png)